huanlin/huanlin.github.io/content/en/docs/hugo-customization/admonitions/index.md

 Most of the above CSS are copied from Material for MkDocs, with a little tweaks just for my needs.

 Note that I commented the line with `color` property simply because the font color looks good and no need to change it here.
-You can uncomment it if you want to change the text color in admonition blocks.
+You can uncomment it if you want to change the text color of admonition blocks.

 ### Step 2: _variables.scss